Compare any two graphics cards:

 Intro

-Compare that to the Radeon R9 M390X, which makes use of a 28 nm design.
-AMD has clocked the core frequency at 723 MHz.
-The GDDR5 RAM runs at a frequency of 1250 MHz on this card.
-It features 2048 SPUs along with 128 TAUs and 32 Rasterization Operator Units.
+Compare those specifications to the Radeon R9 M390X, which makes use of a 28 nm design.
+AMD has clocked the core speed at 723 MHz.
+The GDDR5 memory is set to run at a speed of 1250 MHz on this particular card.
+It features 2048 SPUs as well as 128 TAUs and 32 ROPs.

 Display Graphs